GEOS-ESM/GEOSldas/doc/README.CYGNSS_PreprocessedOperator_WorkingNotes.md

 This keeps `Observations_l` and `H(x)` synchronized for windows crossing midnight.

+## Assimilation Update Type

+CYGNSS L1 scalar observations use `varname='cygl1scal'`.
+They have their own observation operator, but the increments should use the soil-moisture update state vector.

+The implementation includes `cygl1scal` in the soil-moisture observation selection for both update type 12 and update type 13:

+- `update_type=12`: joint 3d soil moisture/Tskin/ght(1) analysis plus 1d snow
+  analysis.
+This is the right path for the current all-sensors setup because it already includes the snow-analysis branch.
+- `update_type=13`: 3d soil moisture/Tskin/ght(1) analysis without the snow
+  branch.

+For CYGNSS-only soil-moisture updates, no Tb observations are present, so the state vector is:

+- mineral tiles: `srfexc`, `rzexc`
+- PEATCLSM tiles: `srfexc`, `rzexc`, `catdef`

+Temperature states `tc1`, `tc2`, `tc4`, and `ght(1)` are added only when Tb
+observations are also selected in the same local update.

 ## Runtime Behavior Learned

 CYGNSS L1 scalar observations inherit the generic model-based satellite SFMC